-If you’ve got a beard or you’re growing yours out, just keep it clean and your skin should be pretty happy.
-If you don’t cleanse well enough, all sorts of gnarly things can happen in there: dead skin cells build up, bacteria proliferates, and that’s how zits happen.
+If you’ve got a beard or you’re growing yours out, keeping it clean is an important part of helping to prevent breakouts.
+If you don’t cleanse well enough, all sorts of gnarly things can happen in there: dead skin cells build up, bacteria proliferate, and zits can happen.

 Here’s one super-essential tip: avoid using aftershave (or any product) that contains alcohol.
-It’ll increase inflammation and irritation, dry your skin out, and increase the chance of breakouts.
+It can increase inflammation and irritation, dry your skin out, and increase the chance of breakouts.

-The key to avoiding razor bumps is to not shave too close to the skin.
+The key to lessening the risk of razor bumps is not shaving too close to the skin.
 Using an electric razor, a single-blade disposable, or a razor made specifically for PFB (such as the Bump Fighter Razor) may be helpful.
 The “wet shaving” technique with a single- or double-edged blade is also a popular technique.
 Some people find that an electric clipper set to leave a five-o’clock shadow (a little bit of stubble) gives good results.

-Start by soaking the beard with a shaving cream for several minutes.
+Start by soaking the beard with shaving cream for several minutes.

 Shave with the grain — not against the grain.
 Don’t apply too much pressure on the razor.